 There have been several prior efforts to document snail density at San Solomon Springs.
-Bradstreet (2012) found an average density of T. cheatumi of $168/m^2$ in May 2010 and $0/m^2$ throughout the rest of the year, values that are far lower than our estimates.
-However, that study sampled quadrats visually, instead of collecting and sorting benthic material.
+Bradstreet (2012) found an average density of T. cheatumi of 168/m2 in May 2010 and 0/m2 throughout the rest of the year, values that are far lower than our estimates.
+However, their study sampled quadrats visually, instead of collecting and sorting benthic material.
 Juvenile T. cheatumi are < 1 mm in height and are difficult to find in underwater visual surveys, particularly in areas with vegetation.
 Juveniles comprised most of our samples in some seasons, and they are similar in appearance when unmagnified to juveniles of the invasive snails Melanoides and Thiara.
-Because of these issues, it is difficult to compare our results to those of Bradstreet (2012).
+Because of these issues, it is difficult to compare our results with those of Bradstreet (2012).

-Lang (2011) sampled San Solomon Pool, San Solomon Canal, Phantom Lake Spring, and 248 East Sandia Spring in summer 2001, 2003, and 2009 (Table 4) using the same benthic sampling 249 device that we used.
-That study found much higher T. cheatumi density at East Sandia Spring, 250 San Solomon Canal, and Phantom Lake Spring than we found in our summer samples, but Lang 251 252 (2011) found much lower density at San Solomon Pool.
-However, Lang (2011) took only three samples/site at targeted locations with known snail presence, compared with the 10-25 randomly 253 selected points/site that we sampled.
-Consequently, the values reported by Lang (2011) represent 254 255 estimates only from high snail-density areas, while our values represent estimates of site-wide 256 mean density.
-Snail density showed high spatial variation in our study, and many samples had no 257 snails.
+Lang (2011) sampled San Solomon Pool, San Solomon Canal, Phantom Lake Spring, and East Sandia Spring in summers 2001, 2003, and 2009 (Table 4) by using the same benthic sampling device that we used.
+That study found much higher T. cheatumi density at East Sandia Spring, San Solomon Canal, and Phantom Lake Spring than we found in our summer samples, but Lang (2011) found much lower density at San Solomon Pool.
+However, Lang (2011) took only three samples per site at targeted locations with known snail presence, compared with the 10-25 randomly selected points per site that we sampled.
+Consequently, the values reported by Lang (2011) represent estimates only from high snail-density areas, whereas our values represent estimates of site-wide mean density.
+Snail density showed high spatial variation in our study, and many samples had no snails.
 This resulted in very high error around our estimates of mean density; in contrast, the targeted sampling of Lang (2011) produced lower (but still high) error.
-The much lower densities 258 259 of T. cheatumi we observed at East Sandia Spring and Phantom Lake Spring in 2017 and 2018 260 are potentially concerning.
-However, because of the fundamental differences in sampling design 261 between our study and Lang's (2011), it is impossible to conclude whether T. cheatumi density 262 has changed at any sites since 2001-2009.
-Sampling approaches such as stratified sampling are 263 needed to account for the high spatial variability of T. cheatumi and to provide more precise 264 density estimates needed to detect temporal changes in abundance.
-Furthermore, the high and unpredictable seasonal variation we observed means that single, annual samples may beinsufficient for monitoring long-term changes in density.
+The much lower densities of T. cheatumi that we observed at East Sandia Spring and Phantom Lake Spring in 2017 and 2018 are potentially concerning.
+However, because of the fundamental differences in sampling design between our study and that of Lang (2011), it is impossible to conclude whether T. cheatumi density has changed at any sites since 2001-2009.
+Sampling approaches such as stratified sampling are needed to account for the high spatial variability of T. cheatumi and to provide more precise density estimates needed to detect temporal changes in abundance.
+Furthermore, the high and unpredictable seasonal variation we observed means that single, annual samples may be insufficient for monitoring long-term changes in density.

-267 Discharge from San Solomon Spring has not changed appreciably between 2009 and the 268 present (USGS Gage 08427500, https://waterdata.usgs.gov/tx/nwis/rt, accessed March 9, 2022).
-269 Although all habitats that support T. cheatumi are influenced by the same groundwater source, 270 we do not know if flows have changed at East Sandia and Phantom Lake springs and whether 271 flow may be related to the potential decline of the species at those sites.
-Recent changes in the 272 area have the potential to affect T. cheatumi populations.
-Oil and gas extraction has boomed in 273 the last 10 years, but the effects of this activity on groundwater flow in the San Solomon spring system are unknown.
-Two sites that support large populations of T. cheatumi (San Solomon Pool 274 275 and Phantom Lake Spring) have undergone major reconstruction in the last few years.
-Repair of the pool at San Solomon Springs (2018 and 2020) and construction of a cienega at Phantom Lake 276 Springs (2010) have increased available habitat for T. cheatumi, but we do not know if these 277 changes are associated with changes in snail population size.
-278
+Discharge from San Solomon Spring has not changed appreciably between 2009 and the present (U.S. Geological Survey Gage 08427500; https://waterdata.usgs.gov/tx/nwis/ rt, accessed March 9, 2022).
+Although all habitats that support T. cheatumi are influenced by the same groundwater source, we do not know whether flows have changed at East Sandia and Phantom Lake springs and whether flow may be related to the potential decline of the species at those sites.
+Recent changes in the area have the potential to affect T. cheatumi populations.
+Oil and gas extraction has boomed in the past 10 yr, but the effects of this activity on groundwater flow in the San Solomon Spring system are unknown.
+Two sites that support large populations of T. cheatumi-San Solomon Pool and Phantom Lake Spring-have undergone major reconstruction in the past few years.
+Repair of the pool at San Solomon Springs (2018 and 2020) and construction of a cienega at Phantom Lake Springs (2010) have increased available habitat for T. cheatumi, but we do not know whether these changes are associated with changes in snail population size.